gisquick/gisquick/qgis/project/natural-earth/README.txt

-QGIS projects a built on top of Natural Earth database created for GIS.lab project.
+QGIS projects a built on top of Natural Earth database created for Gisquick project.

 Download: